Admission and Degree Requirements

 A degree program with report (non-original research) is also available, for students seeking a terminal master’s degree.
 In this program, Nutrition 398R and three additional hours in either research methods or recent advances replace the thesis courses.

+Online Program.
 The Master of Science in Nutritional Sciences online degree program is designed to provide advanced nutrition training to students who have already completed their Bachelor’s in Nutrition or a related science field such as biology, biochemistry, health education, kinesiology, nursing, medicine or public health.
-This degree does not provide a path to the RD (Registered Dietitian) certification.
-For additional information about becoming an RD (Registered Dietitian), please see https://he.utexas.edu/ntr/dietetics.
+This degree does not provide a path to the Registered Dietitian (RD) certification.
+For additional information about becoming a registered dietitian, please see https://he.utexas.edu/ntr/dietetics.

 The Graduate Studies Committee must approve the Program of Work before the student is admitted to candidacy for the master’s degree.
-For the online master’s degree, thirty semester hours are required, distributed as follows: (1) fifteen hours in core nutrition courses; and (2) fifteen hours in an area of concentration (Health Promotion & Disease Prevention, Biochemical and Functional Nutrition, Community Nutrition, Lifecycle Nutrition).
-Students also have a thesis option, which includes completing the fifteen hours of core nutrition courses, along with nine hours in their chosen concentration, and six thesis hours.
+For the online master’s degree, 30 semester hours are required, distributed as follows: (1) 15 hours in core nutrition courses and (2) 15 hours in an area of concentration (Health Promotion & Disease Prevention, Biochemical and Functional Nutrition, Community Nutrition, Lifecycle Nutrition).
+Students also have a thesis option, which includes completing the 15 hours of core nutrition courses, along with nine hours in their chosen concentration, and six thesis hours.

 Doctor of Philosophy